 See Events list for the full payload, filters, and exactly how the reference Lookout webapp pages call this endpoint.

-Pick one event and ask Affinity which taste clusters to target:
+Pick one event and ask the Client API which clusters to target.
+Goal values are enum-style: UTILIZATION, ROAS, VISIBILITY, LINK_CLICKS.

 EID=evt_abc123